Mexico City with Kids: A Family Guide to the Greatest Megacity

 Mexico City is vast, but getting around with children is more manageable than you might expect.

-- Uber is the easiest option for families and is remarkably affordable.
+• Uber is the easiest option for families and is remarkably affordable.
 A 30-minute ride across the city rarely costs more than a few dollars.
-If you have a car seat (and you should -- more on that in the packing section), request an UberX and install it when your driver arrives.
+If you have a car seat (and you should), request an UberX and install it when your driver arrives.
 Most drivers are patient and helpful.

-- The Metro is extensive, clean, and costs almost nothing.
-For families, know that there are designated women-and-children cars at the front of each train during busy hours.
-This is a lifesaver during rush hour.
-However, the Metro can be extremely crowded, and navigating stairs with a stroller is a challenge, so it works best for older kids and baby-carrier families.
+• The Metro is extensive, clean, and costs almost nothing.
+For families, know that there are designated women-and-children cars at the front of each train during busy hours - this is a lifesaver during rush hour.
+However, the Metro can be extremely crowded, and pickpockets work the rush-hour cars hard.
+Cariño - I learned this at fifteen, lost a wallet on Línea 2 and tía Rosa never let me hear the end of it.
+Keep your bag in front of you.
+Watch the kids' coat pockets.
+The Metro works best for older kids and baby-carrier families - skip it if you've got a stroller.

-- Taxis -- Stick with Uber or authorized Sitio taxis.
-Do not hail random cabs off the street, especially with children.
+• Taxis - Stick with Uber or authorized Sitio taxis.
+Do NOT hail random cabs off the street, especially with children.
+Same warning every Mexican mom will give you.

 Safety Tips and Practical Advice

-I am not going to sugarcoat it: Mexico City is a megacity with megacity realities.
-But with basic awareness, it is a genuinely safe and rewarding place to bring your family.
+I'm not going to sugarcoat it: Mexico City is a megacity with megacity realities.
+But with basic awareness, it's a genuinely safe and rewarding place to bring your family.
+Tía Rosa has raised three kids here.
+She walks the streets every day.
+The hospitality of CDMX toward families is real.

-- Stick to family-friendly neighborhoods.
-Polanco, Condesa, Roma Norte, Coyoacan, and the Reforma corridor are well-policed, well-lit, and full of families at all hours.
-These areas feel worlds apart from neighborhoods that guidebooks rightly tell you to avoid.
+• Stick to family-friendly neighborhoods.
+Polanco, Condesa, Roma Norte, Coyoacán, and the Reforma corridor are well-policed, well-lit, and full of families at all hours.

-- Keep kids close in crowded areas.
-Markets, the Metro, and festival crowds can get dense quickly.
-Consider a child harness or wrist link for toddlers in busy areas -- many local parents use them.
+• Keep kids close in crowded areas.
+Markets, the Metro, and festival crowds get dense quickly.
+Consider a child harness or wrist link for toddlers in busy areas - many local parents use them.

-- Use bottled or filtered water for everything.
-Brushing teeth, rinsing fruit, making bottles -- use filtered or bottled water for all of it.
-Most restaurants use purified water and ice, so you do not need to worry when eating out.
+• Use bottled or filtered water for everything.
+Brushing teeth, rinsing fruit, making bottles - sealed bottled water for all of it.
+Cariño, this is the rule.
+Tía Rosa scolded me for forgetting and brushing with the tap as a teenager and I have never forgotten.
+Most restaurants use purified water and ice, so you don't need to worry when eating out at established places.

-- Watch for altitude effects.
-At over 7,000 feet, the altitude can cause headaches, fatigue, and shortness of breath for the first day or two.
-Take it easy on day one, hydrate aggressively, and do not plan a packed itinerary until your family has had a chance to acclimatize.
+• Watch for altitude effects.
+CDMX sits at over 7,350 feet (2,240 meters).
+The altitude can cause headaches, fatigue, and shortness of breath for the first day or two.
+Take it easy on day one, hydrate aggressively, and don't plan a packed itinerary until your family has had a chance to acclimatize.

 The Bottom Line

 Mexico City is not just a place you can take your kids.
-It is a place you should take your kids.
-The culture is rich, the food is extraordinary, the people are warm, and the cost of travel is a fraction of what you would spend in European cities with half the personality.
+It's a place you should take your kids.
+The culture is rich, the food is extraordinary, the people are warm, and the cost of travel is a fraction of what you'd spend in European cities with half the personality.
 Your children will climb a castle, float through ancient canals, eat the best tacos of their lives, and come home with a broader understanding of the world.
+Maybe even with a few new Spanish words.

-Save this guide for later Always pack a compact first aid kit - with kids, you never know when you will need it.
+Save this guide for later.
+Always pack a compact first aid kit - with kids, you never know when you'll need it.
 A good pair of kids headphones will keep everyone happy during travel days.
 We swear by packing cubes to keep the family organized.
-Pack insect repellent - the mosquitoes come out at dusk.
+Pack insect repellent - the mosquitoes come out at dusk in summer.

 Mexico Travel Essentials